Chart Color Schemes

 The level of cultural diversity witnessed in Pegs Creek was found to be above average when compared nationally for a number of language and cultural background related metrics

-Pegs Creek had a higher proportion of cultural diversity than most local areas, with 19.0% of its residents speaking a language other than English at home and 31.9% born overseas.
-Christianity was the predominant religion in Pegs Creek, comprising 39.1% of the population.
-Buddhism, however, showed an apparent overrepresentation compared to the Rest of WA, with 3.5% of Pegs Creek's population identifying as Buddhist.
+Pegs Creek had a higher cultural diversity than most local markets, with 19.0% of its population speaking languages other than English at home and 31.9% born overseas.
+Christianity was the predominant religion in Pegs Creek, comprising 39.1% of its population.
+Buddhism, however, was more prevalent in Pegs Creek at 3.5%, compared to Rest of WA's 1.0%.

 Frequently Asked Questions - Diversity